subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 The Project Manifest (`project.yaml`) file is an entry point to your project.
 It defines most of the details on how SubQuery will index and transform the chain data.

-Note that the manifest file has already been set up correctly.
-But we have to change our handlers.
+Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to change the handlers.

 *Since we are going to index all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2), we will look at messages that use the `vote` contract call.
 And following to that, we need to update the `datasources` section as follows: